-- Although glidepaths can help ensure a stable and predictable background against which investment decisions may be taken, we consider that price stability at the start of this review period is less important, as the current PIA remedy has been ineffective with relatively low take-up historically.
-452 As explained above, we see price stability as an important consideration going forward. - In other charge controls, we have expressed the concern that aligning charges with costs immediately could undermine incentives to reduce costs.
-453 However, the most important driver of the difference between the current rental charges and the maximum charges we propose reflects a change we are making to the methodology, rather than changes in the underlying costs.
-454 Specifically, we have reflected in the calculation of maximum charges our decision that the costs incurred in setting up and managing the remedy ('productisation' costs) should be recovered from all users of the physical infrastructure, to ensure a level playing field with the costs faced by Openreach itself when using the infrastructure.
+- with relatively low take-up historically.
+As explained above, we see price stability as an important consideration going forward. - In other charge controls, we have expressed the concern that aligning charges with costs immediately could undermine incentives to reduce costs.
+468 However, the most important driver of the difference between the current rental charges and the maximum charges we are imposing reflect a change we are making to the methodology, rather than changes in the underlying costs.
+469 Specifically, we have reflected in the calculation of maximum charges our decision that the costs incurred in setting up and managing the remedy ('productisation' costs) should be recovered from all users of the physical infrastructure, to ensure a level playing field with the costs faced by Openreach itself when using the infrastructure.
 We consider that this change is required to ensure the effectiveness of the remedy, and should therefore be reflected in charges as soon as possible.
-455
+470